tim-gromeyer/tim-gromeyer.github.io/index.md

 # About me

-- I am just a boy who lives in Germany
+- I am a boy who lives in Germany
 - I love programming
 - I program because it is fun
 - C++ and Ubuntu = ❤️